metacommunities/metacommunities/analysis/log.md

 ## Tue Mar  8 22:05:30 GMT 2016

 - having Stirling piece on  'general framework for analyzing diversity' -- could redo the metacommunity argument using that ...

+## Wed Mar  9 11:27:01 GMT 2016

+### Github diversity -- how would we think of diversity in code-sharing commons?
+Is this a mono-culture?
+ - played a bit with MastodonC NESTA github thing -- and started a new branch on repo-languages  to see if it could implement the 'diversity' idea.
+What would software diversity be?
+Languages? organisational-associative structures? variety- the number of categories; balance- the pattern of apportionment of elements across categories; disparity - manner and degree to which elements may be distinguished; how different from each other are they?
+ - no way to aggregate, accommodate or articulate full variety, balance and disparity, all of which can be quantified ...